 The use of lead water pipes was banned in the 1970s because of health risks, however properties built before then may still contain lead pipework.

-Health risks of lead in drinking water
+What are the health risks of lead in drinking water?

 How to check for Lead Water Pipes?

 Look at the pipe leading directly to your kitchen tap:

 - Unpainted lead will be dull grey and soft